TamirZehavi/AC-Home-Assignmnet/README.md

 # AC Home Assignment

-A full-stack application with Angular frontend and NestJS backend.
+A full-stack application with Angular frontend and NestJS backend for handling file uploads

 ## Project Structure